twobunnyrabbit/cohort-002-skill-building/exercises/05-memory-skill-building/05.01-basic-memory-setup/problem/readme.md

 } from './memory-persistence.ts';
 ```

-- Use the `loadMemories()` function to fetch memories from the database
+- [ ] Load memories from the database in the POST route

-- Store the result in a variable (replace the TODO comment)
+Use the [`loadMemories()`](/PLACEHOLDER/load-memories) function to fetch memories from the database and store the result in a variable:

 ```ts
 // TODO: Use the loadMemories function to load the memories from the database